 Vinyl plank flooring, amongst other kinds of wood floors, is widely known to be durable and absolutely easy to maintain.
-But you don’t want to dull the shine of your luxury vinyl plank flooring by taking advantage of its durability.
+Still, you don’t want to dull the shine of your luxury vinyl plank flooring by taking advantage of its durability.
 That will be a great mistake to make.
-Those things are absolute beauties to behold, and to keep them that way; you have to shower your floorings with daily love and care.
+Vinyl planks are absolute beauties to behold and to keep them that way, you have to shower your floorings with daily love and care.

-An essential part of the care is learning how to clean your vinyl flooring properly.
-And that is what today’s blog post is about.
-I will show you the best ways to clean your plank floors, as well as the best cleaning products safe for vinyl planks.
-You will surely thank me later.
+An essential part of vinyl plank floor care is learning about the best cleaning products for vinyl plank flooring.
+If you’ve been wondering what do you use to clean vinyl plank flooring, well, that is exactly what today’s blog post is about.
+We will show you the best ways to clean your plank floors, as well as the best cleaning products safe for vinyl planks.

 Your Vinyl Plank Floors Need Good Maintenance

-Whether you recently moved into a brand new home with vinyl planks or you just got one installed, you do have serious maintenance work to do.
+Whether you recently moved into a brand new home with vinyl planks or you just got them installed, you do have serious maintenance work to do.
 Vinyl plank floorings are super cool.
-Always looking shiny and new, but you don’t want to get too confident because vinyl floors do not come with self-cleaning functionalities as cool as they are.
-So if you want them to be as shiny as new, you have to do the work.
-And by “work,” I mean tactical work.
+They always look shiny and new, but you don’t want to get too confident because vinyl floors do not come with self-cleaning functionalities.
+If you want them to be as shiny as new, you have to do the work.
 Know that as much as vinyl plank flooring is one of the lowest maintenance flooring types out there, improper cleaning can strip it of all its glory.

-I can feel your fear from miles away, but you have absolutely no reason to fear (not when you’ve got me).
-I am here to share with you some handy tips to maintain a perfect vinyl floor cleaning routine.
-To start with, let’s go over the cleaning substances and products that are harmful to your vinyl floor.
+In this post, we’ll share with you some handy tips to maintain a perfect vinyl floor cleaning routine.
+To start with, let’s go over the cleaning products that are harmful to your vinyl floor.

 Too Much Water

 Everyone thinks vinyl planks are water-resistant.
 To an extent, they are since you need water to clean your floor, but you have to be wary of excessive moisture.
 If water gets underneath your plank, it could damage the glue that holds the vinyl and the floor together, causing the edges to lift.
 It could also soften the vinyl and cause a buildup of mold and bacteria.
-Either way, the effects of excessive water on vinyl planks floors cannot be good.
+Either way, the effects of excessive water on vinyl plank flooring aren’t good.

 To avoid getting moisture trapped underneath your floors, be wary of the following: